rillonline/StarRunnerAdventures/r17kearsarge.md

 playground for the Rich and Famous.
 Anything can happen and probably will, sooner or later.
 Did you get anything helpful?"

-"Dagger Dan told me he was not at liberty to comment on any question I might want to put to him.
+"Deniable Dan told me he was not at liberty to comment on any question I might want to put to him.
 That's a direct quote."

 "And Posthumous Patty?"